zulip/zulip/templates/zerver/apple-error.md

 You are using the **Apple auth backend**, but it is not properly configured.
-Configuring Apple auth is **optional** and is required only if you are working on an issue related to Apple auth.
 To configure, please check the following:

 * You have registered `{{ root_domain_uri }}/complete/apple/`
   as the callback URL for your Services ID in Apple's developer console.
 You can